keesbroenink/Kate/README.md

 # KATE, a small framework for event driven request/ response with Kafka

 ## Copyright
-The KAfka requesT/ response framework with Events is developed by Kees Broenink in 2021.
+The KAfka requesT/ response Event driven framework is developed by Kees Broenink in 2021.
 It can be freely used but cannot be adjusted or forked.
 Contact me for more information keesbroenink@gmail.com

 ## Basic concepts event driven request/ response